I passed the OSCP

 Unsurprisingly, challenges 4-6 provided the most relelvant practice and preparation for the OSCP exam.
 As such, I completed each of them.
 I found the contents and difficulty of these boxes to be closely comparable to those that I encountered on the exam.

-Exam Impressions
+Exam Impressions Link to heading

 If you have been around the infosec community for any period of time, you are no doubt familiar with the OSCP exam.
 With its 23:45 duration, the exam is notorious for its mental/emotional difficulty, testing the composure and resilience of those who attempt it.
 It isn’t unheard of for even experienced penetration testers to struggle with their first attempt.